Mahajanga: Military history

 The city has an airfield which the British used to station Shackleton aircraft to support the Beira Patrol from May 1966.

 Region

 Mahajanga is the capital city of the Boeny Region.

+Notable people

+Ali Soilih (1937 – 1978) a Comorian socialist revolutionary and political figure who served as the Dictator of the State of the Comoros from 3 January 1976 to 13 May 1978.